GauravPandeyLab/HPC-Ensemble/README.md

 	cd Process/Demeter

 ## Setup
 HDFS configurations are saved in new-gc.conf.
 Jars include the Machine Learning libraries and also the pipeline itself (by Prem).
 Implementation scripts of Datasink (heterogeneous ensemble models) are in Process/Demeter/Datasink_Hadoop folder.
+Example data is provided at Process/ExampleData/.
+Other data will be provided upon request.

 ### Download JAVA8 to current folder.
 Run: